bookshelfdave/etp/README.md

-etp
-===

-Erlang Term Parser
+## ETP: An Erlang Term Parser for Java.

-# Status
+### Status

   I wrote it in a couple hours, it might need some love.
+It parses a Riak app.config file without breaking a sweat.

-# Building
+### Building

 You'll need Maven to build etp.

 	mvn package

-# Usage
+### Usage

 	EPTTerm com.metadave.etp.ETP.parse(String s)